recampbell/enrollio/README.markdown

 # What is Enrollio?

 Enrollio is an open-source application that tracks enrollment and attendance for small-to-medium size classes.
 Ideal for groups of up to 20 students or participants.

+## Demo

+A live demo of Enrollio is here:  [[http://enrollio.org]]

 ## Features